Udhul/SAM-Batcher/docs/annotation_workflow_specification.md

 #### 3.2.2.
 Backend Database Schema (Refactored)

-The existing schema in `db_manager.py` is a strong starting point.
-The following changes will adapt it to the new workflow, focusing on clarity, normalization, and extensibility.
+The schema defined in `db_manager.py` serves as a strong starting point.
+The following sections describe how it adapts to the workflow, focusing on clarity, normalization and extensibility.

 **`Images` Table**

-The `status` column will be repurposed to track the new, richer workflow states.
+The `status` column tracks the full annotation workflow state for each image.

 | Column | Type | Description |
 | :--- | :--- | :--- |